ar-mac/react_optimalization_examples/README.md

 ----

-List extracted to memoized component and props are memoized correctly
+List extracted to memoized component and props are memoized correctly:

 __~0.2ms/render__